Use Azure Pipelines with Azure Machine Learning

 Select the default authentication method, Service principal (automatic).

 Create your service connection.
-Set your subscription, resource group, and connection name.
+Set your preferred scope level, subscription, resource group, and connection name.

 Step 4: Create a pipeline